axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 awaiting a constant future will be completely optimized away (which is cool, at the least).

-For completeness, some of of the ways in which what has been described differs from how things are done in Rust are that in the Rust ecosystem, different parts of the event loop have been abstracted to allow one to pick and match:
+For completeness, some of the ways in which what has been described differs from how things are done in Rust are that in the Rust ecosystem, different parts of the event loop have been abstracted to allow one to pick and match:
 * The **Executor** is responsible for scheduling tasks on a set of threads.

   It will pass a custom [**Waker**][rs-Waker] in a [**Context**][rs-Context] to each future.
-  If then the future is concerned with I/O it hands the waker to
+  If the future is concerned with I/O it then hands the waker to:
 * The **Reactor** which listens on events from the operating system using [epoll], [IOCP], etc.